deta/space-docs/src/content/docs/use/interface.md

 Embed cards let you embed external content from the internet straight to a Horizon.
 Try pasting a YouTube video or Google sheets link.

+### Installed Apps

+You can pin personal apps installed from Deta Discovery straight to your Horizon.

 ### Custom

 Custom Cards let you code your own Card using HTML, CSS, and JavaScript.
 You can use the Deta Browser SDK with Deta Base and Deta Drive to store data from a Custom Card.